 RR: Would you include me in that group of actors?

-RR: Well, I’m the only one who can answer that, the other guys were not born.
+RR: Well, I’m the only one who can answer that; the other guys weren’t born.
 I was sympathetic to the cause, I think they had a good reason to rebel.
-At the same time, I thought that the cause would have eaten itself, because it’s ego.
-It was self-destructing, just a question of time.
+At the same time, I thought that the cause would have eaten itself, because of its ego.
+It was self-destructing, it was just a question of time.